 - Facilitating self-directed learning is more effective than simply lecturing or flipping through a PowerPoint presentation.
 Learning must result in a positive change in the learner’s knowledge, skills, and behaviors.
 In order to accomplish this, you must be proficient in the art of facilitating learning, both in workshops and sometimes virtually.
 Remember the Golden Rule of Learning: Whoever is doing the work is doing the learning.
 Make sure it is the learner instead of you!

 - Providing the correct type of feedback at the appropriate time to learners is essential to improved performance.
 The primary objective of training is to improve learners’ performance.
 When you provide feedback to learners about how they perform and how they can improve, performance can improve dramatically.
-Yet some trainers do not give feedback regularly.
-Because of this, learners often state that they do not know what their trainer’s expectations are or how to do a better job.
+Yet some trainers don't give feedback regularly.
+Because of this, learners often state that they don't know what their trainer’s expectations are or how to do a better job.

 What can you do to get the right training for your trainers?
-Our Training Certification has information about how you and your trainers can become certified facilitators of learning.
+Our Trainer Certification has information about how you and your trainers can become certified facilitators of learning.